Post-Merger Marketing Automation and Web Consolidation

 | List Growth | -5.2% | +7.1% |

-Consent and suppression logic was standardized across all 8 regions.
+Consent and suppression logic was standardized across all 7 regions.
 Lead scoring had a single shared MQL definition calibrated with sales input.
-Campaign launches that previously required weeks of regional coordination could be executed in under a week.
+Go-to-market timelines came in two weeks shorter because launches no longer depended on ad hoc regional coordination.
 Sales started trusting the leads because the data was clean and the routing was reliable.

-This project shows what it takes to consolidate marketing infrastructure at enterprise scale after an acquisition — not just technically, but organizationally.
-I designed a global architecture that was flexible enough to handle eight regions' compliance and market requirements within a single system.
-I built the operating model for QA, release governance, and cross-regional rollout.
-I got eight teams who were comfortable with their local workarounds to adopt a unified platform — not by mandating it, but by proving it worked in the pilot and documenting everything well enough that adoption was the obvious choice.
-The result was a system where campaign execution, data quality, consent management, and lead routing all work together — and where regional teams can operate within it independently.
+This project shows what it takes to consolidate marketing infrastructure at enterprise scale after an acquisition.
+Not just technically, but organizationally.
+I designed a global architecture that was flexible enough to handle seven regions' compliance and market requirements within a single system.
+I built the operating model for QA, release governance and cross-regional rollout.
+I got seven teams who were comfortable with their local workarounds to adopt a unified platform.
+Not by mandating it, but by proving it worked in the pilot and documenting everything well enough that adoption was the obvious choice.
+The result was a system where campaign execution, data quality, consent management and lead routing all work together, and where regional teams can operate within it independently.